-- D. SERVICE CLASSIFICATION NO. 2 General Service Small: (Rate Code: 280) - 1.
-Who Is Eligible - a) Customers who will use the service for purposes other than Residential, when the Authority estimates that the Applicant's demand will be less than 7 kW, subject to Special Provision 8.c) below.
-The Authority may bill the Customer on a metered or unmetered basis. - b) A Customer, as described in a. above, that has the option under Service Classification Nos.
-12 - Backup and Supplemental Service, of choosing to pay the rates and charges associated with a different Service Classification. - 2.
-Who Is Not Eligible
+D. SERVICE CLASSIFICATION NO. 2 - General Service - Small: (Rate Code: 280)

+- a) Customers who will use the service for purposes other than Residential, when the Authority estimates that the Applicant's demand will be less than 7 kW, subject to Special Provision 8.c) below.
+The Authority may bill the Customer on a metered or unmetered basis. - A Customer, as described in a. above, that has the option under Service Classification Nos.
+12 - Backup and Supplemental Service, of choosing to pay the rates and charges associated with a different Service Classification.

+2. Who Is Not Eligible